323 Procedures for Correcting Errors in Recorded Assignment Document [R-08.2012]

 If there is an error in the recorded assignment document (or other document affecting title) rather than in the cover sheet, the party responsible for an erroneous document (e.g., the assignor) must either create and record a new document or make corrections to the original document and re-record it.
 If an assignor is not available to correct an original document or execute a new one, the assignee may submit an affidavit or declaration in which the assignee identifies the error and requests correction.
 The affidavit or declaration must be accompanied by a copy of the originally recorded papers, a cover sheet, and the required fee for each application or patent to be corrected (37 CFR 3.41).
 See In re Abacab International Computers Ltd., 21 USPQ2d 1078 (Comm’r Pat.
 1987).

-When the owner of an application or registration discovers that due to a typographical error, another party has improperly recorded an assignment or name change against the owner’ s application or patent, the owner must correct the error by having a corrected cover sheet filed with the Assignment Services Division.
+When the owner of an application or registration discovers that another party has improperly recorded an assignment or name change against the owner’s application or patent, the owner must correct the error by having a corrected cover sheet filed with the Assignment Services Division.

 The owner should contact the party who recorded the papers with the erroneous information and request that such party record corrective papers.
 However, if the party cannot be located or is unwilling to file corrective papers, then the true owner must record the necessary papers with the Assignment Services Division to correct the error.